Most people need to study full time to get Austudy or Youth Allowance as a student. To work out if you’re full time you need to know your study load.

-If your study load goes under 75% and you didn’t have a choice about it, you may stay on Austudy.
+If your study load goes below 75% and you didn’t have a choice, you may stay on Austudy.
 You’ll need to:

 - give us a letter from your academic registrar or similar that includes 1 of the reasons above, and

 - keep a study load of at least 66%

 Your study load may reduce because of an academic or vocational decision from your institution.
 In this case, we can only keep your payments going for half the academic year.
 After this you’ll need a study load of at least 75% to stay on Austudy.